 Let’s Read is a valued and secured time in our school day in every class.
 It’s a time when the class come together to read and enjoy a story together.
 The class novel will be read during this time as well as carefully selected, engaging texts around the class topic.

 Systematic synthetic phonics is taught using the Read Write Inc. programme throughout Reception and Key Stage 1.
 This is used to ensure children are taught new phonemes in a particular order and using a consistent and prescribed teaching structure.
 Children are phased into phonics groups in Reception and separate phasing happens in Year 1 and Year 2.

 Formative assessment takes place during all phonics lesson, quickly identifying who has and has not picked up a new sound, informing future planning and any need for one to one support.
 At Middleton St Mary’s we follow the Read Write Inc. motto of ‘keep up not catch up’ to ensure that targeted support is given to children who need it.
-More formal assessments take place half termly, with each child across Reception and Year 1 taking a standardised phonics assessment.
+More formal assessments take place half termly.
 This is then used to regroup children into their most appropriate phonics group.

 Key Stage 2 Reading

 All children need to read often to improve their fluency and understanding.
 Any reading they do is worthwhile, whether it's in a book, a comic, a recipe, on a website or through an app!